-The Big Apple is trying, but it’s difficult for someone with mobility problems to get around its rail system.
+The Big Apple is trying to improve, but it’s difficult for someone with mobility problems to get around its mass transit system.
 Only some of its subway and commuter rail stations have elevators between the street and the platform level and even if you can get into the station, and are riding to another accessible station, it’s not always possible to connect between the different train lines if you’re using a wheelchair or a scooter.
 Buses are more “gimp friendly.”

 Getting on and off the subway car be difficult.
 At most stations there is a gap, about four inches wide and two inches high, between the platform edge and the subway car; on curved platforms the space can be wider.
 The vertical gap on accessible subway station platforms is lower, but only near the center of the platform, near the conductor’s position.
 The best position for boarding should be indicated by a sign at an accessible station.